organix/kernel_abe64/ABE.md

 #### Start New GC Pass

 When normal (collectable) cells are allocated, they are marked with the current phase-marker and moved onto the `FRESH` list.
 The GC process begins with moving all the `FRESH` cells to `AGED`, and swapping the phase-markers (starting a new phase).
 At this point, cells marked with the old/previous phase-marker are candidates for garbage collection, if they are not reachable from the current root cell.
 Subsequent allocations will be marked with the new/current phase-marker and moved to `FRESH`.

+After the GC phase-swap, the GC lists could look like this:
 ````
 PREV_PHASE = 1
 MARK_PHASE = 0